Blog trends are fun.

 The icing on this breakfast treat was a mixture of quark with a little stevia, cinnamon, and vanilla.
 It tasted like cinnamon roll frosting.
 Seriously.

 Round 1 was eaten with blueberries (not bloobs… that is the worst blogger trend).
-Round two was topped with smashed raspberries.
-Round 2 was also eaten in the car.
-Yes, this bread is heart enough to pick up and eat while
+Round two was topped with smashed raspberries… and eaten in the car.
+Yes, this bread is hearty enough to pick up and eat while

 driving inching along in traffic at a complete standstill in a jam.